Silver State 50/50

 - 50-kilometer: 7 a.m.

 - Trail Half-Marathon start: 8 a.m.

-Note: For the 11th straight year, the Silver State 50-mile, 50-kilometer Endurance Runs and Trail Half-Marathon starts and finishes at Rancho San Rafael Park in northwest Reno.
-This year’s race will start and finish from the Great Basin Adventure area, next to the Arboretum, in Rancho San Rafael Park.
+Note: For the 16th straight year, the Silver State 50-mile, 50-kilometer Endurance Runs and Trail Half-Marathon starts and finishes at Rancho San Rafael Park in northwest Reno.
+This year’s race will start and finish from the Great Basin Adventure area in the Nevada Family Farms Area, next to the Arboretum, in Rancho San Rafael Park.

 Saturday, May 18 – Rancho San Rafael Park

 - 5 a.m. – 5:45 a.m. – Check-In for 50M (you will receive your race bib then)

 - 5 a.m. – 5:30 a.m. – Drop bag collection for 50M AND 50K (bags leave promptly at 5:30 a.m.)

 - 6 a.m. – 6:45 a.m. – 50K Check-In (you will receive your race bib then … make sure if you have drop bags to have them dropped at the start line no later than 5:30 a.m.)

 - 7 a.m. – 50K START